Find out more about female hormones, how they can be an asthma trigger for some people, and how to lower your risk.

 - Some women, particularly those with severe asthma, have worse symptoms during pregnancy.
 Although many women notice an improvement or no change at all when they’re pregnant.

 - Asthma symptoms can get worse during perimenopause (the time leading up to the menopause)

-“Hormones can be an asthma trigger in their own right,” says Dr Andy Whittamore, Asthma UK’s in-house GP.
+“Female hormones can be an asthma trigger in their own right,” says Dr Andy Whittamore, our in-house GP.
 “But they can also make you more sensitive to other triggers, such as hay fever or colds and flu.
-If you need to use your reliever inhaler three or more times a week see your GP or asthma nurse.
+If you need to use your reliever inhaler three or more times a week, see your GP or asthma nurse.
 They can help you get back in control of your symptoms.”

 The best way to lower your risk from asthma triggers, including female hormones, is to manage your asthma well.

 - taking your preventer medicine every day as prescribed, so you’re less likely to react to any asthma triggers